Calculate or measure the needed lengths of the guys (the part of the “anchoring system” made from the synthetic rope).

-Tighten the screws of the clip very firmly and make the knot (see Figure).
-Fix the free end of the rope with a cable tie to stop it fraying.
+Tighten the screws of the clip very firmly and make the knot (see Figure, we recommend Double Half-hitch).
+Fix the free end of the rope with a cable tie or rope clip (bull-dog grips are OK) to stop it fraying.

 It is necessary to tighten the clips repeatedly during tensioning the rope.
 Therefore at the inaccessible end of the guy is necessary to tighten before installing the guy.
 Attach the end of the rope (the one with the thimble) to a solid object and tighten the rope gradually.
 After each step (increase of tensioning force) tighten the screws of the clip.
 Ideally, the final tightening is performed at maximum workload (30% of the strength).
 With thicker ropes, however, this ideal is difficult to achieve – for example the stretching could be performed by a rope stretched between two fixed points and loading the rope perpendicular to the their axis with the required weight.
 Also we could use a car to pull on the rope or create a temporary hoist for tensioning.